Who loves Hot Chocolate? We all do – here are a few Quick and Simple Hot Chocolate Bar Ideas to inspire your own DIY Hot Chocolate Bar!

 The hot chocolate bar was so easy to put together!
 I’ve made a couple of different slow cooker hot chocolate recipes before, but I’ve found the homemade ones don’t last as long in the slow cooker and require frequent stirring.
 I now just mix up the Swiss Miss instant mix (from the bulk container) and keep it warm in the slow cooker.
 I included an assortment of yummy little toppings from the grocery store and used my BIC Mark-It™ permanent markers in #hotaqua to make everything pretty!

-I had so much fun decorating these little white mugs with the aqua BIC Mark-It™!
-I love how they turned out.
-I’ve asked my hubby to stop back by the craft store on his way home to grab several more, so the all the kids will be able to decorate their own mugs and then take them home.
+To dress up the white mugs I used my aqua BIC Mark-It™!
+I love how they turned out and I’ve already asked my hubby to stop back by the craft store on his way home to grab several more, so the all the kids will be able to decorate their own mugs and then take them home.

 Since I actually have the worst handwriting ever, I wanted to share my little secret for the decorative script I used on the topping labels.

 I found cute little free font over at dafont.com (this is the one I used.)
 Downloaded it to my computer, opened my photo editing program (you could use Microsoft Word too) and typed out what I wanted on the label.
 I printed the words in a very light grey, traced them with the marker and cut out them out in a pretty shape!